Read all about Sherwin Williams Oyster Bay, plus see 26 real homes that use it!

 Overall, Oyster Bay takes on a gorgeously soft effect and looks more like a pale green than anything else.

-10. Oyster Bay by Sherwin Williams Living Room
+10. Relaxed Oyster Bay Living Space

 Mudrooms and Laundry Rooms Painted Oyster Bay

-12. Sherwin Williams Oyster Bay Laundry Room
+11. Sherwin Williams Oyster Bay Laundry Room

-This light-filled laundry room from Chris Loves Julia is so gorgeous!
+This light-filled laundry room from Chris Loves Julia is gorgeous!
 Against a soft gray and white palette, Oyster Bay is stunning as a cabinet color, looking rich and noticeably green with blue undertones.
 It’s a fantastic pairing with brushed gold accents.

-13. Oyster Bay SW Laundry Cabinets
+12. Oyster Bay SW Laundry Cabinets

 The beige walls and softer, golden lighting bring out a hint of yellow undertones in the green paint.